iriiiina/scripts/README.md

     ./bug.sh
 Prints picture of a bug.
 See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)

+## connect-to-oracle-db.sh
+    ./connect-to-oracle-db.sh
+Opens connection to some Oracle DB in command line using SQLPlus.
+Different data bases and their credentials can be mapped with short titles, so there is no need to remember all passwords and hosts.

 ## copy-file-from-server.sh
     ./copy-file-from-server.sh
 Copy file from server to local computer.
 Servers can be mapped with short titles, so there is no need to remember host path.
 See blog post about it: [Bash Scripts for Transfering Files Between Server and Local Computer](http://ivanova-irina.blogspot.com.ee/2016/06/bash-scripts-for-transfering-files.html)